 This year’s curtain-raiser will see all 30 MLB clubs playing their first game of the season on the same day for the first time since 1968.
 That offers a mouth-watering prospect for baseball fans — the only conundrum being how to watch all the action.
-Luckily, we have that covered with our helpful guide detailing how to watch opening day action.
+Thankfully, we have that covered with our helpful guide detailing how to watch opening day action.

 The schedule for MLB Opening Day is as follows: